Hong-Joon Kim (Republic of Korea) – Chair

 Head of International Relations, Kawakita Memorial Film Institute

 Yuka Sakano is the primary Japanese correspondent for the Cannes International Film Festival and Berlin International Film Festival.
-Ms Sakano has also served on the NETPAC Jury for international festivals such as Karlovy Vary, Hawaii and Locarno.
-She is the Head of International Relations at the Kawakita Memorial Film Institute.
+Ms Sakano has also served on the NETPAC jury for international festivals such as Karlovy Vary, Hawaii and Locarno.
+Yuka Sakano is the Head of International Relations at the Kawakita Memorial Film Institute.
 The Institute houses an extensive collection of film archives and serves as the foremost resource on Japanese film for international festivals and organisations.

 Peggy Chiao is a film producer based in Taiwan.
 She was the former Chairwoman of the prestigious Golden Horse Film Festival and a pioneer who cultivated the co-production of films between China, Hong Kong and Taiwan.
 She is one of the major reasons that many Taiwanese directors such as Edward Yang, Ang Lee, Hou Hsiao Hsien and Tsai Mingliang enjoy success both domestically and internationally.
 Her film collaborations with such respected directors as Li Yu, Wang Xiaoshuai, Li Shaohong, Liu Fendao, Ann Hui, Stanley Kwan, Tsai Mingliang and Lin Chengsheng, have garnered her international acclaim, including two Silver Bears at Berlin, the Golden Hugo of Chicago, two grand prizes at the Tribeca Film Festival, the FIPRESCI awards of the Cannes Film Festival and the Golden Horse Film Festival.
 Peggy has also sat on the jury of various international film festivals, is currently producing four films and teaching at the Graduate Institute of Filmmaking at the prestigious National Taipei University of the Arts.